foerstner-lab/READemption/docs/source/subcommands.rst

                           (lack) after merging.
     --lack_bin LACK_BIN, -L LACK_BIN
                           Lack's binary path (default 'lack.x').
+    --fastq, -q           Input reads are in FASTQ not FASTA format.
     --check_for_existing_files, -f
                           Check for existing files (e.g. from a interrupted previous run) and do not overwrite them if they exits.